tornadoweb/tornado/docs/releases/next.rst

   values when the other side closes.
 * The C speedup module now builds correctly with MSVC, and can support messages larger than 2GB on 64-bit systems.
+* The fallback mechanism for detecting a missing C compiler now works correctly on Mac OS X.